 Dress-code wise, guests can leave their ball gowns and tuxedos at home.
 While jackets for men and cocktail dresses for ladies are recommended for a few special nights at dinner (such as the Captain’s Dinner), you most likely won’t be stopped at the door if you’re not wearing those.
-That said, shorts and sandals aren’t permitted in the dining room on any night, but fine at lunchtime.
+That said, shorts and sandals aren’t permitted in the dining room on any night, but are fine at lunchtime.

 It’s Highly Inclusive

-For example, during an AmaMagna suite stay last summer, I wanted to work on my computer while seated on the settee, which faced the floor-to-ceiling glass and stellar views outside.
+For example, during an AmaMagna suite stay, I wanted to work on my computer while seated on the settee, which faced the floor-to-ceiling glass and stellar views outside.
 But the suite’s desk area faced the side wall.
 So, I called the number provided for suite guests to secure assistance.
 Within minutes, a friendly housekeeping supervisor showed up, learned my needs, headed out and in less than an hour returned with a small serving table covered with a linen tablecloth.
 Later, I was asked by crew if the table was working well for me, a nice touch.

 From another travel advisor’s perspective, Tiffany Jesudian, owner of Travel Footloose, North Andover, MA, believes that AmaWaterways offers “an excellent value” for its many inclusions and that “AmaWaterways holds a unique position on the scale of luxury for river cruise lines – right in the middle, which also corresponds to their price point.”